chinmay25bce10776-dot/digital-distraction-analyser-cli/README.md

-# Digital Distraction Analyzer (CLI)
+# Digital Distraction Analyser (CLI)

 ## Overview

 This project is developed as part of the AIML BYOP.
-It is a CLI-based system that analyzes a user's daily digital usage and provides suggestions to improve productivity.
+It is a CLI-based system that analyses a user's daily digital usage and provides suggestions to improve productivity.

 The system takes input like screen time (YouTube, social media, gaming) and gives feedback based on the user's habits.
-The goal is to help users understand their digital behavior and make better decisions.
+The goal is to help users understand their digital behaviour and make better decisions.

 ## AI Concept Used